Mortality Rates for Medicare Advantage Are Actually Significantly Lower and Better, with Fewer Deaths

 Those programs and their impacts were all included in the new government report that looked at all four approaches to funding care.

-The people who continue to accuse Medicare Advantage in public settings and even in some policy settings of exaggerating the health care needs of their patients in order to somehow distort plan diagnosis codes should be ashamed of themselves for distorting the truth so significantly at so many levels and they should look directly at the actual programs that they clearly do not say they see today and they should honestly acknowledge what they see there today.
+The people who continue to accuse Medicare Advantage in public settings and even in some policy settings of skimming risk and somehow exaggerating the health care needs of their patients in order to intentionally distort plan diagnosis codes should be ashamed of themselves for distorting the truth so significantly at so many levels.

 People with some of the highest health care needs in America are in those plans and they are getting great care and giving those programs extremely high levels of satisfaction as members.